RobinKwong/robinkwong.github.io/_posts/2017-03-26-need-for-news.markdown

 layout: post
 title: How do we create a need for news?
 date: 2017-03-26 09:00
-tags: [journalism, digital, interactivity, highlight]
+tags: [journalism, digital, interactivity, fellowship, highlight]
 permalink: /need-for-news/
 ---